Why PDFs are bad for business (and what you should do instead!)

 Doing that with a PDF is not easy and another sure-fire way to waste a hell of a lot of time.

-6. Converting from PDF to Word for editing is a shocking experience
+4. PDF to Word conversion for editing is a nightmare

 Even with a fully paid-up Adobe account, have you ever tried converting a document from PDF to Word and then actually making edits to it?

-Even with the tools available for editing PDFs, doing so is not a pleasant or efficient experience!
+Even with the tools available for editing PDFs, the process is not a pleasant or efficient experience.

-PDFs are yesterday’s news, and it is time to change!
+PDFs are yesterday’s news, and it’s time to evolve

-If PDFs are frustrating you and your clients, it is time to find a better way to do things.
+If PDFs are frustrating you and your clients, it’s time to find a better way to do things.
+Get in touch with our experts to evaluate the ROI of moving your contracts to a contract management software.